oglimmer/zed-crypt/README.md

 Transparent encryption for the [Zed](https://zed.dev) editor.
 Edit `.cpt` files decrypted in Zed while they stay encrypted on disk.
 Uses [ccrypt](https://ccrypt.sourceforge.net) format — files are fully compatible with the `ccrypt` CLI.

+This tool is not intended to secure critical or highly confidential data in case someone gains access to your local filesystem.
+Instead, it assumes that your local filesystem is already encrypted.
+The purpose of this tool is to make it easier to edit encrypted files, for example files stored in GitHub repositories.

 ## Install

 ```bash